titon/toolkit/docs/en/development/js/component.md

 # Component System #

 The individual components that make up the Toolkit JavaScript layer are powered by a robust object-oriented class layer.
-This base class that all components extend can be found under the `Toolkit.Component` object.
+This base class that all components extend from can be found under the `Toolkit.Component` object.
 The Component class provides common methods, properties, and events &mdash; all of which can be found in more detail below.

 Before we learn more about the component system, we must differentiate between the two types of components.